-We'll develop alternative conductor and insulation materials to reduce the use of oil in our equipment.
+We'll develop alternative conductor and insulation materials to reduce the use of oil in our equipment and the subsequent environmental impact.

 Safety

 We'll develop new approaches to combating metal theft through alternative detection, such as using technology currently being developed through the Energy Innovation Centre.